 The peri-areolar incision allows Dr. Waltzman to hide the incisions around the borders of the nipple, but there is a risk that the ability to breastfeed will be impeded in the future.

 In general, Dr. Waltzman’s patients tend to feel some soreness, swelling, and tightness after the procedure.
-Dr. Waltzman’s more active patients tend to experience more soreness in their chest muscles after the breast augmentation.
+Dr. Waltzman’s more active patients tend to experience more soreness in their chest muscles.
 However, many of his patients also report that the recovery is very tolerable and that they can switch from prescription pain medication to over-the-counter pain pills in just after a few days.

-Dr. Waltzman can explain the breast augmentation in better detail during a one-on-one consultation.
+Dr. Waltzman can explain the implant procedure in better detail during a one-on-one consultation.
 To speak with the renowned Board-Certified surgeon himself, contact Waltzman Plastic & Reconstructive Surgery for a consultation.